alexeybusygin/ShippingRates/README.md

 var rateManager = new RateManager();

 // Add desired shipping providers
-// You will need a license #, userid, and password to utilize the UPS provider. rateManager.AddProvider(new UPSProvider(upsLicenseNumber, upsUserId, upsPassword));
+// You will need an OAuth Client ID, Client Secret, and Account Number to use the UPS provider. rateManager.AddProvider(new UPSProvider(new UPSProviderConfiguration() {
+    ClientId = upsClientId,
+    ClientSecret = upsClientSecret,
+    AccountNumber = upsAccountNumber
+}));
 // You will need an account # and meter # to utilize the FedEx provider. rateManager.AddProvider(new FedExProvider(fedexKey, fedexPassword, fedexAccountNumber, fedexMeterNumber));
 // You will need a userId to use the USPS provider.
 Your account will also need access to the production servers.